German Potato Pancakes (Kartoffelpuffer) are savory shredded potatoes shaped into a flattened small dumpling-like pancake.

 To make the German potato pancakes is rather easy, so I invite you to try them out and give you some ideas about how we use them in Austria and Germany.

-What are German Potato Pancakes?
+π What are Potato Pancakes?

 The potato cakes are common in many central and east European countries and honestly can't be limited to Germany only.